aaaaaa123456789/libplum/docs/functions.md

 **Arguments:**

 - `image`: image to transform.
-  If this argument is `NULL`, the function does nothing.
+  If this argument is a null pointer, the function does nothing.

 **Return value:** none.